knpuniversity/easyadminbundle/knpu/bundle-install.md

 A genus is a type of animal classification.
 And after all our work, we can create and edit them really nicely.

-That's great... but now I need to an admin interface for a bunch of other entities:
+That's great... but now I need an admin interface for a bunch of other entities:
 `GenusNote`, `SubFamily`, and `User`.
 Doing that by hand... well... that would take a while... and we've got baking to do!
 So instead, we'll turn to EasyAdminBundle.